Q: Can I order trees in different colors?

 Q: What if I don’t like the layout you’ve designed for me?

 A: If you have been honest with yourself during the initial discussion about what is important to you, the layout I design should be pretty close.
-Even so, there will probably be areas that you would like to change.
-I will make minor changes at no additional charge, up to 10% of the hours you initially paid for.
+I give my clients ample opportunity for feedback at every stage of the project and I will be making constant changes based on this feedback.
+I will continue making any requested changes at no additional charge, up to 10% of the hours you initially paid for.
 In most cases, this should be enough to give you the layout you want.
 After this, if you still want additional changes, these will be charged for.
 At any time, you may call a design “done”, and I will send you the 3pi file to use or modify as you see fit.

 Q: You mentioned a full-sized track template for layout designs.
 Is this included?

-A: No. I don’t have the hardware to produce it, but I know someone who provides this service.
+A: No. I don’t have the hardware to produce it, but I know someone who provides this service as a reasonable price (usually about $2/sf).
 Not everyone will want it so I don’t add it into the base price.
 I can order it for you but there is an extra charge for it.

 Q: Can I take a track plan you draw for me and show it to another professional builder?

 A: Yes, you can take it to as many other builders as you like.
 You will be buying my time to create the plan for you and the finished plan is yours to use as you see fit.
 A professionally-built railroad is a major undertaking, so you need to be happy that you are hiring the right professional for you.
 There is certainly no implied or expressed obligation to have me build the layout for you, as much as I would like the opportunity to do so.